-Okanagan Environmental Leadership Camp 2017 – Glimpse Lake, on Syilx territory (Upper Nicola Band)
+Okanagan Environmental Leadership Camp 2017 – Glimpse Lake, Syilx territory

-Reconnect, Revitalize, Reclaim: Okanagan Environmental Leadership Camp is a 7-day gathering (10-17 June 2017) for Indigenous youth 18-30 who are interested in building their capacity to advocate for and protect the lands and waters of their territories.
-GDF is co-organising this camp with IndigenEYEZ, an Indigenous youth empowerment organisation based in the Okanagan with years of experience working to positively transform relationships to self, community, and the world.
-The camp is also organised with the support of the Upper Nicola Band and the Okanagan Nation Alliance.
-For more information, visit the Okanagan Environmental Leadership Camp 2017 events page.
+Reconnect, Revitalize, Reclaim: Okanagan Land-based Environmental Leadership Camp, held June 10-17, 2017 at Glimpse Lake, British Columbia, Canada, gathered Indigenous youth aged between 18 and 30 who are interested in building their capacity to advocate for and protect the lands and waters of their territories.
+The camp took place at Glimpse Lake, on Syilx territory (Upper Nicola Band), co-organised by Global Diversity Foundation (GDF) North America and IndigenEYEZ, an Indigenous youth empowerment organisation based in the Okanagan with years of experience working to positively transform relationships to self, community, and the world.
+The camp was organised with the support of the Upper Nicola Band and the Okanagan Nation Alliance.

 North American Community Environmental Leadership Exchange 2017 – Sonora, Mexico